 The kurta Rina Singh designed for us has such a contemporary feel that you could easily mistake it for a dress, if you didn’t know it came from India.
 When these women say they’d wear this “on a day off,” they speak to the expanding possibilities of what is seen as “traditional clothing.”

 “The earliest kurta consisted of a tunic-style top with a thin stand collar, front placket, and slits going down the sides, paired with a matching bottom,” Rina explains.
 “It was introduced to India by people from Afghanistan, but back then it was worn exclusively by men.
 Today, though, men only wear kurta on special occasions.
-In contrast, women wear kurta on a daily basis.
-The kurta has become their article of choice.”
+On the contrary woman wear kurta on a everyday basis, The kurta has become the article of choice.”
 Just as Rina says, if you take a look around town, you’ll notice far more women wearing kurta than sari.
 For years, Indian women upheld the sari as synonymous with traditional attire.
 In what ways are their attitudes toward everyday clothing changing?
 According to Rina, things shifted in the 1970s.
-“Picking up on what was happening in the U.S., women in India also started achieving higher positions at work.
-Working outside the home also meant wearing more comfortable and easy clothes, more functional than a sari.
+“Picking up on what was happening in the U.S., women in India also started taking responsible positions at work.
+Leaving home also means wearing more comfortable and easy clothes, more functional than a sari.
 I was still a little kid, so this is just a guess, but it must have been quite the statement for women to wear kurta, which at the time was pretty much men's attire.”

 Stirred by feminist activism, the kurta was liberated from tradition.
-The story of this garment has only just begun.
+The story of this garment had only just begun.

 Making the Kurta Global with UNIQLO